aydinsener/HIDClient-Bluez5/README.md

 ExecStart=/usr/lib/bluetooth/bluetoothd  --compat -P input
 ```
 3. Restart the systemd daemon with `sudo systemctl daemon-reload`
+4. Compile the hidclient with `make`, you may need to install `libbluetooth-dev`

 #### Notes
 - `--compat` enables the use of sdptool
 - `-P input` seems to be the only way to disable the input plugin in Bluez 5

+## Helper script
+Use `launch.py` to automate connecting/pairing to your host - make sure to alter to your needs as it will NOT work ootb

 ## Pairing
-Make sure to compile `hidclient` with `make`.
 Read `example.sh` to see an example of approximate steps to run this program and things that must happen on your Bluetooth stack for this to work.
 You must be able to run the program, while also having control of an input device so that you may pair either through `bluetoothctl` (`discoverable on` + `default-agent`), or something like `Blueman`

 ## Running
 Use essentially the same steps as above, just instead of attempting to pair, manually connect.
 This is easy with `bluetoothctl`, and can be automated with `echo "xx:xx:xx:xx:xx:xx" | bluetoothctl`

-## Helper script
-Use `Launch.py` to automate connecting to your host - make sure to alter to your needs